bluepeter/alphagroove/README.md

 - Organize charts by pattern name for easy reference
 - Save as both SVG (vector) and high-quality PNG (300 DPI, white background) image files for easy sharing and inclusion in reports

+When chart generation is enabled (`--generate-charts` or via config), two PNG images are produced for each signal:

+1.  **Standard Chart (e.g., `TICKER_PATTERN_DATE.png`):** This chart displays data up to the entry signal's timestamp on the signal day, plus the full prior trading day.
+This version is typically used for LLM analysis.
+2.  **Complete Two-Day Chart (e.g., `TICKER_PATTERN_DATE_complete.png`):** This chart displays the _entirety_ of the signal day and the _entirety_ of the prior trading day.
+This version is intended for more comprehensive manual review and analysis.

+Both charts share the same visual style and are saved in the pattern-specific output directory.

 To generate charts: